Modernising gas fired power plant boiler damper drives and damper bearings

 This particular tangentially fired (“T-Fired”) power boiler hosts 12 Auxiliary Air dampers and 12 Fuel Air dampers, but the drives were failing in their performance and were simply worn out beyond their service life.

 Two Type K DM-Series (Direct-Mount) register drives were installed in the spring of 2014 as a test fit.
 These two pneumatic drives featured a limit switch module for damper position and permissive start-up reading back in the control room.
 Each drive also included a 24 VDC dual coil solenoid compatible with plants existing DCS command system.
-The test drives performed admirably throughout the summer of 2014, enabling the plant to retrofit the remaining twenty-two drives in Sept 2014.
+The test drives performed admirably throughout the summer of 2014, enabling the plant to retrofit the remaining 22 drives in September 2014.

 The new Type K Drives save plant operators from making trips up and down the boiler.
 Typically they were dispatched out to the boiler to work on air connections, changing supply lines to the drives and dealing mechanically with any sticking drives.
 In addition the retrofit included installation of the Type K WB-1000 Damper Bearing Upgrade at each damper location.
 Quite often, the damper bearing is the source of the problems found with dampers that have binding issues or are frozen in place.
 Often this looks like an actuation or instrumentation problem from the control room.
 Those symptoms contribute to a false read in the DCS.
 Some of the register dampers believed to have a damper drive problem were in fact frozen in place.
 Addressing both the damper bearings and the damper drives at the same time is very beneficial to ageing boilers.

 Part of the solution for instrument changes on the boiler relate to environmental constraints both today and those that may arise in the future.
-This is an area where the Type K Damper Drives are an ideal choice.
+This is an area where the Type K damper drives are an ideal choice.
 The new drives are compatible with the current DCS system so the utility did not need to make any control room hardware or software changes.
 The register dampers are currently solenoid operated (24 VDC), but are also convertible for positioner upgrade in the event future environmental regulations force the utility to further reduce NOx output.
 The Type K design offers that flexibility.

 The utility staff personnel were able to complete the damper bearing and drive upgrades without a contractor, using only their own people.
 Type K supplied detail drawings with full installation and operation manuals along with a day or two of on-site assistance for the installation team.
 This offered a significant saving to the utility by eliminating outside contractor expenses.
 Overall, the installation went very well.
 By installing two test drives in early spring, the utility was able to create a game plan for the main installation that followed.
 They installed the remaining 22 drives in about a week.
 That included removal the old drives, torching out the weathered shaft glands that were part of the original damper trim, then welding in the WB-1000 bearing upgrades into place.
 Once these bearing upgrades were set, the Type K drives were bolted firmly in place.
 The plant technical service team set the limit switches, installed air headers and flex lines to each new drive.
 All limit switches and solenoids could then be field-wired and marshalled into corner-mounted electrical enclosures with flex conduit and wiring.